is email secure

 How many times did you receive a ‘recalled message’ notification while already being on an email?

-Current email providers like Gmail and Outlook try their best, but it’s still quite stressful to accept that one misplaced character could transform the intended recipient into a complete stranger with access to sensitive customer data, and by the time you notice, it’s already too late.
+Well-known email servers like Gmail and Outlook try their best, but it’s still quite stressful to accept that one misplaced character could transform the intended recipient into a complete stranger with access to sensitive customer data, and by the time you notice, it’s already too late.

-And this can happen with just weak passwords, a shared password, or a stolen device, creating a major incident that leads to identity theft or compliance violations.
+And this can happen with just weak email passwords, a shared password, or a stolen device, creating a winning opportunity for identity thieves.

 Phishing attacks keep getting worse.
 One sketchy link, and attackers have your credentials.
-Next thing you know, they’re reading financial information, credit card numbers, and confidential business information from your inbox.
+Next thing you know, they’re reading financial information, credit card numbers, confidential business information and ultimately revealing sensitive information from your inbox.
 According to recent data, on average, 3.4 billion phishing emails are sent every single day, making this practice the number one cybercrime.

 Insecure networks expose your team constantly.
-Every time we check our email on public networks such as airports, cafés, hotels etc, messages and logins become vulnerable to interception, especially when accessed from personal devices without proper protections.
+Every time we check our email on public networks such as airports, cafés, hotels etc, messages and login credentials become vulnerable to interception, especially when accessed from personal devices without proper protections.

 When we’re connected to public Wi-Fi, anyone on the same network can potentially intercept our communications.